Why certain Tannaka groups attached to abelian varieties are almost connected

 {\it Example}. $(f^K_m,f^L_m)$ for the Weil sheaves $K=L_\psi(\alpha)$ and $L=L_\varphi(\beta)$ vanishes unless $\psi=\varphi$, and in this case $(f^K_m,f^L_m)= \alpha\cdot \overline{\beta} \cdot \# X(\kappa_m)$.
 For the following recall that the perverse Weil sheaf $\delta_X^\varphi = L_\varphi[\dim(X)](q^{-\dim(X)/2})$ is pure of weight zero.

-\begin{Lemma} An irreducible perverse Weil sheaf $K$ on $X$ of weight zero, for which for almost all characters $\chi$ the cohomology groups $H^\bullet(X,K_\chi)$ are zero, is isomorphic to $\delta_X^\varphi$ for some character $\varphi$.
-A pure perverse Weil sheaf $K$ of weight zero on $X$ is translation invariant on $X$, if almost all cohomology groups $H^\bullet(X,K_\chi)$ are zero. \end{Lemma}
+\begin{Lemma} An irreducible perverse Weil sheaf $K$ on $X$ of weight zero, for which for almost all torsion characters $\chi$ the cohomology groups $H^\bullet(X,K_\chi)$ are zero, is isomorphic to $\delta_X^\varphi$ for some character $\varphi$.
+A pure perverse Weil sheaf $K$ (of weight zero) on $X$ is translation invariant on $X$, if the cohomology groups $H^\bullet(X,K_\chi)$ are zero for almost all torsion characters. \end{Lemma}